Go back

 2024 – 2025

-• Develop a funding application, in either education or research, under the framework of any European Commission programs (e.g. Erasmus+, Horizon etc.).
+• Develop a funding application, in either education or research, under the framework of relevant European Commission programmes (e.g. Erasmus+, Horizon etc.)

-• Explore the possibility of organizing a second high-level event with significant academic input and the broad participation of private and public stakeholders aiming to co-create a joint agenda for collaboration.
+• Explore the possibility of organizing a second high-level event with significant academic input and the broad participation of private and public stakeholders aiming to co-create a joint agenda for collaboration (first edition took place in Montevideo, Uruguay, 5-6 December 2022).

-• Joint (potentially with CLACSO) academic seminar in LAC (Colombia/Ecuador) on selected common/cross cutting challenges for LAC and Europe.
+• Joint (potentially with CLACSO) academic seminar in LAC (Colombia, around the dates of the CLACSO conference) on selected common/cross cutting challenges for LAC and Europe.

 • Foster ties, and explore possibilities for formal cooperation agreements, with central European actors in LAC such as Fundación Carolina, DAAD, SEGIB, CALAS and others.